katahiromz/WinHier/README.txt

     - Power to RichEdit.
     - Fixed "Copy Lines".
 - 2019.10.13 ver.1.9
-    - Add "Copy HWND", "Copy &text" and "Copy class &name" items to the context menu.
+    - Add "Copy HWND", "Copy window &text" and "Copy window class &name" items to the context menu.
     - Add "Forcibly show", "Forcibly hide" and "Forcibly &destroy" items to the context menu.
     - Add "Blink" item to the context menu.